-La Boqueria, an all-day eatery in the über-trendy Parktown North, has just opened.
-The restaurant takes its inspiration from iconic food markets, such as London’s Borough Market and Barcelona’s La Boqueria on Las Ramblas.
+La Boqueria is an all-day eatery in the über-trendy Parktown North, taking its inspiration from iconic food markets, such as London’s Borough Market and Barcelona’s La Boqueria on Las Ramblas.

 The lunch and dinner menu runs the gauntlet from healthy (Peruvian ceviche) to fried (street food-style finger food such as samosas, bhajhias and patatas bravas) and more.
 The paellas are slow-cooked, in a traditional hearth for a delicious, smoky flavour.
-Some of the highlights off the Coals menu are the 500g rib-eye on the bone and the whole fish talay but don’t leave without trying the kababs – lamb, chicken, beef or pork belly – skewered, marinated overnight and grilled on the coals to maximise the flavour.
-For dessert, take your pick from churros, gintonic tart, whoopie pie and more street sweets.
+Some of the highlights of the Coals menu are the 500g rib-eye on the bone and the whole fish, but don’t leave without trying the kababs – lamb, chicken, beef or pork belly – skewered, marinated overnight and grilled on the coals to maximize the flavour.
+For dessert, take your pick from churros, gin-tonic tart, whoopie pie and more street sweets.

 The décor takes inspiration from the mid-century, with a warm colour palette, a mix of wooden furniture and cabinetry behind the bar used as display units.
 The super-cool décor features are undoubtedly the salvaged 1950s orange postboxes and Lady Boqueria, a six-metre-high mural of a Spanish torero, who watches over the whole space.
 At once cosy and welcoming, the space has different sections: tables and booths, a dedicated bar area and the upstairs area where you can hide away or have a private function.
 The floor-to-ceiling windows mean that La Boqueria is sun-drenched for most of the day and still gives you the feeling of sidewalk eating well into the evening – much loved throughout The Parks.
 The outside veranda with its pergola and fireplace in the corner is a fabulous all-year-round spot to while away your time.